hardwario/website/content/projects/kung-fu-master.en.md

 handbook: starter-kit
 date: 2019-10-19T21:10:07.445Z
 description: >-
-  Turn your Starter Kit from BigClown IoT into a motion detector using this simple guide.
+  Turn your Starter Kit from HARDWARIO IoT into a motion detector using this simple guide.
 Don't forget to test it with your friends!
 slug: Zen-Kung-Fu-Master
 meta_title: Which of your friends is a Zen Kung Fu Master?
 meta_description: >-
-  Turn your Starter Kit from BigClown IoT into a motion detector using this simple guide.
+  Turn your Starter Kit from HARDWARIO IoT into a motion detector using this simple guide.
 Don't forget to test it with your friends!
 image_preview: >-
   https://res.cloudinary.com/lukasfabik/image/upload/v1571520683/projects/kung-fu-master/11-ilustrace-chlapec-v-pozici-stromu.png